 Suomenlinna is an Island fortress that is a short, 15-minute ferry ride from Helsinki city center.
 It was built in the mid-1700s, during the Swedish era, as a maritime fortress.
 Nowadays, it is a UNESCO World Heritage Site and a popular tourist attraction, especially in the summer, that allows visitors to escape the city’s hustle and bustle.

 Spend your day walking through the historic town and along the original fortress walls on a beautiful summers’ day.
 The majority of the sites are seen while walking outside, so it is advisable to visit on a nice, sunny day.

-Suomenlinna has several marked walking routes which can be followed to enjoy the many historic sites on the island.
+Suomenlinna has several marked walking routes which can be followed to enjoy the many historical landmarks in Europe that are on the island.
 These are all marked with color-coded signs, and one of the most popular walks is the blue route which takes you to Suomenlinna center, King’s Gate, and Piper’s Park.
 There are also options for guided tours for those who wish to gain more insight into the island’s history.